Queen Victoria?s Indian Portraits and the Durbar Hall

-This special Interest Day will focus on Victorian encounters with India.
-The first lecture will focus on the Indian portraits decorating the corridors of Queen Victoria’s favourite palace, Osborne House on the Isle of Wight, at a time when she had been made Empress of India.
+This lecture will focus on Victorian encounters with India and will begin by focusing on the Indian portraits decorating the corridors of Queen Victoria’s favourite palace, Osborne House on the Isle of Wight.
 Austrian artist Rudolf Swoboda was commissioned by Queen Victoria to paint authentic portraits of her Indian subjects to represent ‘various types of the different nationalities’ of India.
 Swoboda produced some extraordinary paintings during his two visits to India and the Queen was thrilled, calling them her ‘Beautiful Things!’
 If Queen Victoria couldn’t travel to India – India had to come to her!

 Swoboda’s royal commission was inspired by the success of the Colonial and Indian Exhibition of 1886 when Swoboda had painted the portraits of some of the Indian artisans who had been brought to London from India to be ‘live exhibits’ in the show.
-At the heart of the second lecture will be the Durbar Hall.
-Durbar is an Indian word meaning both a state reception and a hall in which gatherings were held.
-The lecture will centre around an exquisitely carved Durbar Hall created and shipped over from India to serve as a backdrop for the Colonial and Indian Exhibition.
-It is now the centre piece of Hastings Museum and Art Gallery having been gifted to the town by the Brassey family.
+The final part of this lecture will look at an exquisitely carved Durbar Hall, created and shipped over from India to serve as a backdrop for the Colonial and Indian Exhibition.
+It is now the centre piece of Hastings Museum and Art Gallery having been gifted to the town by the Brassey family. .

 Dr Geraldine Alexander is an art historian and researcher who is currently working on the archive of 20th century photographer Fay Godwin at the British Library.

 Dr Helen Rufus-Ward is a published art historian and lecturer specialising in early Christian and Byzantine art.